31 Influential Instances

 We have not talked about this topic in this chapter, but influence functions via derivatives can also be used to create adversarial training data.
 These are instances that are manipulated in such a way that the model cannot predict certain test instances correctly when the model is trained on those manipulated instances.
 The difference to the methods in the Adversarial Examples chapter is that the attack takes place during training time, also known as poisoning attacks.
 If you are interested, read the paper by Koh and Liang (2017).

-It is also possible to identify groups of influential instances 105.
+It’s also possible to identify groups of influential instances (Koh et al. 2019).

-There is no clear cutoff of the influence measure at which we call an instance influential or non-influential.
-It is useful to sort the instances by influence, but it would be great to have the means not only to sort the instances, but actually to distinguish between influential and non-influential.
+There’s no clear cutoff of the influence measure at which we call an instance influential or non-influential.
+It’s useful to sort the instances by influence, but it would be great to have the means not only to sort the instances but actually to distinguish between influential and non-influential.
 For example, if you identify the top 10 most influential training instances for a test instance, some of them may not be influential because, for example, only the top 3 were really influential.

-For linear models and generalized linear models many influence measures like Cook’s distance are implemented in R in the stats
+For linear models and generalized linear models, many influence measures, like Cook’s distance, are implemented in R in the stats package.

 Koh and Liang published the Python code for influence functions from their paper in a repository.
-That is great!
-Unfortunately it is “only” the code of the paper and not a maintained and documented Python module.
-The code is focused on the Tensorflow library, so you cannot use it directly for black box models using other frameworks, like sci-kit learn.
+That’s great!
+Unfortunately, it’s “only” the code of the paper and not a maintained and documented Python module.
+The code is focused on the TensorFlow library, so you cannot use it directly for black box models using other frameworks, like scikit-learn.